christianadriano/STIGS-Artifact/README.md

 ****Note**** (Code line: 202, STIG_generation.py )
-NUMBER_OF_MODELS = 2 (up to 10 rankings of STIGs can generate using graph embedding metrics (Metrics Folder)) VISUALIZE = True  # Enabling visualization will make first ranking very costly but print all the STIKs
+NUMBER_OF_MODELS = 2 (up to 10 rankings of STIGs can generate using graph embedding metrics (Metrics Folder)) VISUALIZE = True  # Enabling visualization will make first ranking very costly but print all the STIGs